Escapesanddiaries

 24 reasons to love living in Germany

-I have often been asked how I liked my first time at Octoberfest in Munich 2022.
+I have often been asked how I liked my first time at Oktoberfest in Munich 2022.
 My answers are consistent- fascinating, and entertaining.
-And attending this world’s largest beer festival in the world is once in a lifetime experience. ( I plan to attend again next year, tho)
+Attending this world’s largest beer festival in the world is once in a lifetime experience. ( I plan to attend again next year, tho)

-The vibe and atmosphere at Octoberfest are a delight, a feast in the eye that one cannot resist joining.
+The vibe and atmosphere at Oktoberfest are a delight, a feast in the eye that one cannot resist joining.

-Lastly, If you are joining the fun of Octoberfest in Munich 2022, I highly recommend wearing your traditional Drindl and having a blast!
+Lastly, If you are joining the fun of Oktoberfest in Munich this year, highly recommend wearing your traditional Drindl and having a blast!

-Have you been to Octoberfest this year? r before?
-How did you like it? et me in the comment below!
+Have you been to Oktoberfest this year?
+Or before?
+How did you like it?
+Let me in the comment below!

 If you like my writing, why don’t you sign up for my newsletter? ✨